sama1mansn/greenfield-docs/docs/guide/storage-provider/introduction/workflow.md

 - The object data is asynchronously replicated to virtual group secondary SPs.
 - TaskExecutor retrieves segments from the PieceStore in parallel and uses `Erasure Coding(EC)` to compute a data redundancy solution for these segments, generating the corresponding EC pieces.
 The EC pieces are then organized into six replicate data groups, with each group containing several EC pieces based on the Redundancy policy.
 - Then sends the replicate data groups in streaming to the selected secondary SPs in parallel.
-- The JobContext's secondary SP information is updated once the replication of a secondary SP is completed.
-The JobContext's state changes from `REPLICATE_OBJECT_DOING` to `REPLICATE_OBJECT_DONE` only after all secondary SPs have completed replication.
+- The TaskContext's secondary SP information is updated once the replication of a secondary SP is completed.
+The TaskContext's state changes from `REPLICATE_OBJECT_DOING` to `REPLICATE_OBJECT_DONE` only after all secondary SPs have completed replication.

 ### [Receiver](../modules/receiver)